zolex/vom/docs/README.md

 ### The Accessor

 The first argument of the property attribute is the accessor.
 When not provided, it uses the property's name.
-It can be written in the following ways.
+The accessor is not just the name of a parameter but [symfony property access syntax](https://symfony.com/doc/current/components/property_access.html).

 ```php
 #[VOM\Property('[source_param]')]